tsmanner/terrasa-private/planning.md

 # Planning

+There are 2 Thugs to fight in the hallway, 2 in the front kitchen area, and 2 with Sayre in the mess.

-Ttika, Michik, and Llaska will be 1 round late to combat when it finally starts, coming in through the opposite door.
-Llaska is an under-cover initiate of the K'anchay Order, equipped with a single Dawn Dagger (+0/1d4/5'), which will remain concealed until the presence of undead is detected.
-Llaska will be cagey about the blade and the org, immediately searching Sayre for an item he can scry on.
+Ttika, Llaska, are on time, and Michik will be 1 round late to combat when it finally starts, coming in through the opposite door.
+Michik is an under-cover initiate of the K'anchay Order, equipped with a single Dawn Dagger (+0/1d4/5'), which will remain concealed until the presence of undead is detected.
+Michik will be cagey about the blade and the org, immediately searching Sayre for an item he can scry on.
 He has a borrowed Ring of Spell Storing, with one charge of Scrying in it, which he will use to locate Wayra.
 He will find a Sending Stone, which can be used to communicate with Wayra before the encounter and can be scryed on to locate the temple.

-Llaska wants to travel to the temple the next day to confront Wayra.
+Michik wants to travel to the temple the next day to confront Wayra.

 "This could be what gets me to Morning."

+Hunting Trap : DC 10 DEX save.
+No damage on save, 1d10 and speed 0 on failure.
+Strength DC15 to escape the trap.

+Sayre won't tell them anything, would rather die and be "reborn" in service to her master

+Sayre Death Saves
+  pass